English

 0x01

-6 1 State See the following table
+6 1 State See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-Return value of state:
+Return value

-0x00: succeeded
+0x00: Success

-0x01: failed
+0x01: Failure

-Offline password (CMD: 0xA2)
+Offline password (0xA2)

-The MCU sends the following command:
+The MCU sends the following data.

 0